whisk-ml/whisk/CONTRIBUTING.rst

 Deploying
 ---------

-Make sure all your changes are committed (including an entry in HISTORY.rst).
+Make sure all your changes are pushed (including an entry in HISTORY.rst) and pass CI tests.
 Then run::

     $ bump2version patch # possible: major / minor / patch
     $ git push
     $ git push --tags

-CircleCI will then deploy to PyPI if tests pass.
+    $ make release

+We intended to have CircleCI perform the release, but it's having issues with git tags.

 If doing a small patch, you can just run:

     $ make bump-push
+    $ make release

 CI Setup - Required environment variables
 ----------------